-Part 2: Letter, Report, Dialogue or Speech (20 marks) • From a choice of two topics, candidates write one letter, report, dialogue or speech of about 200 words in Urdu.
+Part 2: Letter, Report, Dialogue or Speech (20 marks) From a choice of two topics, candidates write one letter, report, dialogue or speech of about 200 words in Urdu.
 Part 3: Translation (20 marks) • Translation of a short passage of about 200 words from English into Urdu.
 5.2 Paper 2: Language Usage, Summary and Comprehension 1 hour 45 minutes, 55 marks For all parts of this paper candidates write their answers in spaces provided in the question paper booklet.
 Part 1: Language Usage (15 marks) Questions set include vocabulary, sentence transformation and a cloze passage.
 Part 2: Summary (10 marks) • Candidates read a passage and write a directed summary.
 Candidates are given a series of points that they must include in their summary.
 The summary should be no more than 100 words in length.
-Part 3: Comprehension (open-ended questions) (30 marks) There are two comprehension passages of about 300 words each.
+Part 3: Comprehension (open-ended questions) (30 marks) • There are two comprehension passages of about 300 words each.
 Questions set on each passage will be direct, indirect and inferential in nature.
 Candidates have to answer questions on both passages.
 6. Other information Equality and inclusion We have taken great care in the preparation of this syllabus and assessment materials to avoid bias of any kind.
-To comply with the UK Equality Act (2010), we have designed this qualification with the aim of avoiding direct and indirect discrimination.
-The standard assessment arrangements may present unnecessary barriers for candidates with disabilities or learning difficulties.
-Arrangements can be put in place for these candidates to enable them to access the assessments and receive recognition of their attainment.
-Access arrangements will not be agreed if they give candidates an unfair advantage over others or if they compromise the standards being assessed.
+In our effort to comply with the UK Equality Act (2010), we have taken all reasonable steps to avoid direct and indirect discrimination.
+The standard assessment arrangements may present barriers for candidates with impairments.
+Where a candidate is eligible, we may be able to make arrangements to enable that candidate to access assessments and receive recognition of their attainment.
+We do not agree access arrangements if they give candidates an unfair advantage over others or if they compromise the standards being assessed.
 Candidates who are unable to access the assessment of any component may be eligible to receive an award based on the parts of the assessment they have taken.
 Information on access arrangements is in the Cambridge Handbook at www.cambridgeinternational.org/eoguide Language This syllabus is in English only.
 The associated assessment materials are in Urdu.
 Making entries Exams officers are responsible for submitting entries to Cambridge International.
 We encourage them to work closely with you to make sure they enter the right number of candidates for the right combination of syllabus components.
 Entry option codes and instructions for submitting entries are in the Cambridge Guide to Making Entries.
 Your exams officer has a copy of this guide.
 Exam administration To keep our exams secure, we produce question papers for different areas of the world, known as 'administrative zones'.
 We allocate all Cambridge schools to one administrative zone determined by their location.
 Each zone has a specific timetable.
 Some of our syllabuses offer candidates different assessment options.
 An entry option code is used to identify the components the candidate will take relevant to the administrative zone and the available assessment options.
 Retakes Candidates can retake the whole qualification as many times as they want to.
 This is a linear qualification so candidates cannot re-sit individual components.
-Grading and reporting Cambridge O Level results are shown by one of the grades $A^$ , A, B, C, D or E, indicating the standard achieved, $A^$ being the highest and E the lowest.
+Grading and reporting Cambridge O Level results are shown by one of the grades A\, A, B, C, D or E, indicating the standard achieved, A\ being the highest and E the lowest.
 'Ungraded' indicates that the candidate's performance fell short of the standard required for grade E. 'Ungraded' will be reported on the statement of results but not on the certificate.
-The letters Q (pending), X (no result) and Y (to be issued) may also appear on the statement of results but not on the certificate.
+The letters Q (pending) and X (no result) may also appear on the statement of results but not on the certificate.
 How students and teachers can use the grades Assessment at Cambridge O Level has two purposes: